nasser/zajal/README.md

 Can I use it?
 -------------
 Sure!
 The easiest way to get started is to grab the [latest stable release](https://zajal.cc/release/cocoa/Zajal-0.3.3.zip) off of the [main site](http://zajal.cc).
-The built in examples under Help > Examples and the [sketch book](http://sketch.zajal.cc) are a great place to start learning the language.
+The built in examples under Help > Examples and the [sketch book](http://sketch.zajal.cc) are great places to start learning the language.
 [The documentation](http://docs.zajal.cc/) is also an option, but is pretty messy at the moment.

 You'll need a Mac running OSX 10.6 or later.
 We're working on Windows/Linux support, but we're not there yet!